JayCrg/JayCrg/README.md

 Web Developer eager to learn new tools and grow in knowledge

 <h3> 🛠 &nbsp;Tech Stack</h3>
-Amonst the technologies I've used you may find:
+Amongst the technologies I've used you may find:

 <table>
   <tr>